What Is Kanjinti™ (trastuzumab-anns)?

 - In combination with paclitaxel as a first-line treatment

-- Alone in people who have received 1 or more chemotherapy drugs for metastatic breast cancer
+- Alone in people who have previously been treated with at least one chemotherapy course for metastatic breast cancer

 Metastatic breast cancer is cancer that has spread to other parts of the body, such as the bones or liver.
 Breast cancer tumors are defined as HER2+ or HER2- cancers.
-HER2 refers to a specific protein that appears on the surface of cancer cells and makes the cells multiply faster.
+HER2 refers to a specific protein that appears on the surface of cancer cells and can lead to faster growth and spread of the cancer.
 When cancer cells produce too many HER2 molecules, they are called HER2+ tumors.1-3

-Kanjinti is also used to treat certain people with adjuvant breast cancer.
+Kanjinti is also used as adjuvant therapy for certain forms of HER2+ early breast cancer.
 Adjuvant therapy attempts to keep cancer from coming back after initial treatment, like surgery.1-3

 How does Kanjinti work?

 Kanjinti is a monoclonal antibody.
 Antibodies are a normal part of our immune system that act against antigens.
-These are bacteria, viruses, and other foreign organisms that threaten our health.
-Monoclonal antibodies are created in a lab to attach to specific antigens on the surface of cancer cells.1-3
+These include bacteria, viruses, and other foreign organisms that threaten our health.
+Monoclonal antibodies used in cancer treatment are created in a lab to attach to specific antigens on the surface of cancer cells.1-3

 Certain breast cancer cells have large numbers of HER2 proteins on their cell surfaces.
 HER2 proteins stimulate tumors to grow especially fast.
-By blocking HER2, Kanjinti slows the uncontrolled growth of tumor cells and kills them.1-3
+Kanjinti targets these proteins to block the growth and spread of of HER2+ breast cancers.1-3

-Kanjinti only on tumors with high levels of HER2.
-Your doctor will test your tumor for it before prescribing this drug.1-3
+Kanjinti only works on tumors with high levels of HER2.
+Your doctor will test your tumor for HER2 before prescribing this drug.1-3

-The most common side effects of Kanjinti include:3
+The most common side effects of Kanjinti, depending on the specific form of breast cancer being treated, include:3

 - Heart problems

-Kanjinti has a boxed warning, the strictest warning from the U.S. Food and Drug Administration (FDA).
-This is because it may cause:3
+Kanjinti has a boxed warning, the strictest warning from the US Food and Drug Administration (FDA).
+This is because it may cause severe side effects, including:3

 If you have any new or worsening signs of side effects, contact your doctor right away.

-These are not all the possible side effects of Kantinji.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Kantinji.
+These are not all the possible side effects of Kanjinti.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Kanjinti.

-Your doctor will monitor your heart function before and during treatment with Kanjunti.
+Your doctor will monitor your heart function before and during treatment with Kanjinti.

 Before taking Kanjinti, tell your doctor if you:3